steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 ## Performance Scaling

-Microservices scale better than monoliths.
+Micro-services scale better than monoliths.
 Which is also true up to a certain point.

 Scaling comes with sharding data & multiplying computing instances.
 Period.

-As with Microservices you do shard, usually by business domain, you scale better in the beginning.
+As with Micro-services you do shard, usually by business domain, you scale better in the beginning.
 Well, unless you realize that monoliths have less inherent overhead in the first place, but that's another story.

 And here also, sharding has to be done on the data level.
 Not on the business domain level.
 Otherwise you won't really scale.

-Now that you scale on the data level, each microservice looks like a monolith.
+Now that you scale on the data level, each micro-service looks like a monolith.

-> Every microservice is effectively a monoliths in isolation, so the same
+> Every micro-service is effectively a monoliths in isolation, so the same
 > patterns apply.

-Which means that nothing prevents you from scaling a monolith exactly the same way you'd scale a microservice.
+Which means that nothing prevents you from scaling a monolith exactly the same way you'd scale a micro-service.

 ## Starting is more rewarding that finishing

-Now, a more insidious reason for microservices is not well known.
+Now, a more insidious reason for micro-services is not well known.
 Yet I think it is the deciding reason for the whole industry move.

 **It is not technical.
 It is human.**